The Quick Verdict

 Accessibility

-Bryce is more accessible to a wider range of visitors.
-The viewpoints along the rim are easy to reach.
+Bryce is more accessible to a wider range of folks.
+The viewpoints along the rim are easy to reach from pullouts.
 You can see the highlights without any serious physical effort.
+Folks with mobility limitations can experience 90% of what Bryce offers from the car and the paved rim overlooks.
 The trails into the amphitheater are moderate and well-maintained.

 Zion’s best experiences require effort.
-The Narrows requires wading through a river.
+The Narrows requires wading through a river in water shoes and potentially a dry suit in colder months.
 Angels Landing requires a strenuous climb with serious exposure.
-Even the shuttle system takes getting used to.
+Even the shuttle system takes getting used to and adds time to every outing.

-Edge: Bryce Canyon for families, older visitors, and anyone with mobility limitations.
+Edge: Bryce Canyon for families, older folks, and anyone with mobility limitations.

 Unique Factor